 Bella Dahl made its way into this list because of its unique dedication to clothes made with Tencel, a closed-loop fabric that's currently considered one of our most eco-friendly choices for apparel made with new fibers.

 Its "Tencera" collection includes tops, bottoms, dresses, and jumpsuits all made in washes that mimic the look of conventional denim but with lighter and softer textures.

-Made primarily with men in mind, Nudie Jeans is the go-to shop to find denim for your boys or boyfriend jeans for your own closet.
+Nudie Jeans is the go-to shop to find denim for men or boyfriend jeans for your own closet.
 Offering free repair services and store discounts when you turn in old jeans you no longer want, Nudie Jeans has really thought of the entire life-cycle of what they make, proving their expertise in the industry and thoughtfulness for the people and environment they serve.

 Second hand denim